 Eurogamer selects games for review on the basis of what interests us - whether that's in terms of quality, profile or your anticipation.

-Do you ever change scores before publication?
+Do you ever change scores after publication?

 You can contact the editor through our exciting contact form!
 We can't guarantee we will review something, but we consider all submissions.